jbrayton/app-store-review-feed/README.md

 ## See Also

 * [App Store Reviews](https://github.com/jcoynel/app-store-reviews): A node.js module by Jules Coynel to download user reviews from the iTunes Store and the Mac App Store.
-(There is no shared code.)

 Pull requests welcome.